jackpal/jackpal.github.io/_posts/2015-01-02-Letting_go_of_the_Web_and_Embracing_Mobile.md

 ---
 date: 2015-01-02 22:27
 tags: strategy,predictions,mobile,iOS,Android
+title: Letting go of the Web and Embracing Mobile
 ---

-# Letting go of the Web and Embracing Mobile

 When I started working on Android in 2007, I had never owned a mobile phone.
 When Andy Rubin heard this, he looked at me, grinned, and said "man, you're on